Hindu Selves in a Modern World

 Hindu Selves in a Modern World: Guru Faith in the Mata Amritanandamayi Mission is a book by Maya Warrier which has contributed to the discussion of Hinduism in the context of modernity.
 Its significance as an addition to the literature on the Mata Amritanandamayi Mission is that it provides an analytical perspective, supplementing the existing literature written by devotees of the group.
-The book was published by Routledge Curzon, London and New York in 2005.
-The author teaches and is a department head at the University of Winchester.

 Contents

 Maya Warrier in her book Hindu Selves in a Modern World: Guru Faith in the Mata Amritanandamayi Mission looks towards the phenomena of avatar gurus as a recent and dramatic development among Hinduism by particularly focusing on Mata Amritanandmayi Mission (MAM) and through its attempts at understanding larger course of events in contemporary world.

 The book depicts the developments in religion especially Hinduism in the contemporary modern world of consumerism and revolutionized communications by studying MAM which is a Female led Guru-Faith based organization, i.e. by Mata Amritanandmayi, popularly known as Amma with her origins in Kerala, belonging to a lower caste with nominal education but now attracting urban middle class Indian devotees and a huge transnational following.

 In the present context Hinduism is usually seen in relation to the development of militant Hinduism since the 1980s.
 In this study, Warrier explores a parallel development to the above change more suitable to modern educated Hindu men and women.

 Modernity is the central theme of the book and Warrier argues that this recent development of avatar gurus is a form of alternative modernity, a widely critiqued concept and tries to explore how modernity and modern selfhood is negotiated through this guru fold.
 She does this in three ways, firstly, by her detailed examination of Mata's narrative, particularly her perceptions of the problems of the modern world and the varied remedies she offers.
 The book provides a portrayal and analysis of the devotees' engagement with Mata by presenting the reader with a selection of the devotees' own accounts of their encounters with her.
 Warrier then supplies her own narrative constructed through her meetings with Mata, her family, her devotees (Indian and non-Indian) and other key personalities from within and outside the organization.
 She focusses on the devotees viewpoint towards modernity and based on it argues against the tendency to see Hinduism as incompatible to modernity.
 She argues the development and growth of MAM as a modern phenomenon on the following bases which she explains in the seven chapters of the book: